purveshmakode24/blog/_posts/2019-12-13-working-with-forks.md

 	    git pull upstream master
 	```

-	At this stage, your forked repository (Local) must be synced with the original repository.
+	At this stage, your forked repository (Local) must have synced with the original repository.
 	> Note: But we can't see this sync in our remote branch.
 So we have to push these changes from your Local to Remote

 * Push all the changes from your Local to Remote: